 4. On February 3, 2009, the Saanich Police Department released suspect descriptions: Lindsay Buziak met with a couple inside the home the day she was killed, Saanich police revealed for the first time yesterday.
 Police arrived at the descriptions through statements from several witnesses, Price said.
 But he would not confirm whether the couple was seen near the house at 1702 De Sousa Pl. on the day Buziak, 24, was killed.
 (Victoria Times Colonist, February 4, 2009) Saanich police wouldn’t confirm where the couple was when the witnesses saw them.
 They didn’t say Lindsay greeted them in the driveway, and they didn’t give any times.
 They did say Lindsay met with them inside the home.
 During the February 2, 2010 Saanich Police Department press conference, “Lindsay met a man and a woman just before 6:00 p.m. on February 2, 2008.”
 They don’t say here that she met them in the driveway either.

 [One or two witnesses reported seeing Lindsay greet the couple in the driveway.
-The C.F. cannot dictate to the investigators which details to share.
+The C.F. cannot dictate to the investigators which detail to share.
 If the investigators made a decision to share certain details in 2017 rather than in 2010 that does not change the accuracy of the information nor does it mean the event did not take place.
 The C.F. should focus on the details provided by the investigators rather than intentionally publishing false/inaccurate information about Lindsay’s case.
 I notice the C.F. also cherry-pick bits of information reported by the media then spin it around and claim the SP made inconsistent statements about Lindsay’s case.
 Most of the people who do this are people who have a personal vendetta against the police.
 These people are trying to persuade impressionable, unsuspecting, overtrusting viewers that the SP are not credible sources of information.
 The C.F. are the ones who are not credible.
 You will notice their theories change weekly.
 If they start to believe in some credible information that points to the Calgary drug bust crew they will then incorporate that into their Zailo conspiracy theory.
 They will claim the Zailo’s blamed Lindsay for the Calgary bust to save their own skin.
-They will claim the Zailos are involved in Organized Crime, etc. This theory is years old but now they want to combine it with the conspiracy theory.
+They will claim the Zailos are involved in Organized Crime, etc.

 5. A year after Lindsay was murdered, A Crime Stoppers Video was released, and the information provided by the Saanich Police Department was that the prospective buyers arrived at the home at just after 5:30 p.m. and met with Lindsay in the driveway.
 On Dateline NBC, the information provided by the Saanich Police Department was that, “As police blanketed the neighborhood after the murder, they did turn up more than one witness who provided key information.
 They had seen, in the fading sunlight of a February Saturday, Lindsay greeting the man and woman as they arrived at the home at around 5:30 p.m.”.